jamestharpe/jamestharpe.com/content/serverless-aws-backend.md

 functions:
   hello:
     handler: handler.hello
+    events:
+      - http:
+          method: get
+          path: hello

 ```

-(comments omitted for brevity)

-Here we have our service (the Serverless Framework's unit of organization) defined as  `www.crawlity.com-backend` and the provider set to AWS with the `nodejs6.10` runtime.

-> Note, Serverless Framework does not allow dots (`.`) in service names, so let's change that to hyphens: `www-crawlity-com-backend`.
+This also adds the `serverless-webpack` Serverless Framework plugin FOR REASONS (todo).

+### Configuer Serverless Framework AWS Credentials

 Technically speaking, we have a functioning, deployable Serverless service.
 However, before we can deploy we must configure our AWS credentials.

-### Configuer Serverless Framework AWS Credentials

 The [Serverless YouTube channel](https://www.youtube.com/channel/UCFYG383lawh9Hrs_DEKTtdg) has a great video walk-through to setup AWS credentials: